yijie0710/GeoNet_pytorch/README.md

 # GeoNet_pytorch
-This is an unofficial pytorch implementation of the paper:
+This is an unofficial PyTorch implementation of the paper:

 GeoNet: Unsupervised Learning of Dense Depth, Optical Flow and Camera Pose (CVPR 2018)